 <input>element belonging to the form.

 A name or keyword indicating where to display the response that is received after submitting the form.
-In HTML 4, this is the name of, or a keyword for, a frame.
-In HTML5, it is a name of, or keyword for, a browsing context (for example, tab, window, or inline frame).
+In HTML 4, this is the name/keyword for a frame.
+In HTML5, it is a name/keyword for a browsing context (for example, tab, window, or inline frame).
 The following keywords have special meanings:

 _self: Load the response into the same HTML 4 frame (or HTML5 browsing context) as the current one.
 This value is the default if the attribute is not specified.

 _blank: Load the response into a new unnamed HTML 4 window or HTML5 browsing context.